 - 1.1 Every entity shall undertake all appropriate measures to maintain its drawal/injection as per schedule.
-Each control area has to follow certain Frequency Response Performance (FRP) criteria, as specified in Central Electricity Regulatory Commission (CERC) (Indian Electricity Grid Code) Regulations, 2023 hereinafter referred to as the IEGC, in order to maintain frequency within the IEGC stipulated band under normal operating conditions. - 1.2 The objective of Ancillary Services in Indian power system is to maintain the grid frequency close to 50 Hz, restoration of the grid frequency within the allowable band as specified in the IEGC and for relieving congestion in the transmission network, to ensure smooth operation of the power system, and safety and security of the grid. - 1.3 Adequate reserves are required to be maintained in a distributed manner with both the regional entities at the regional level and at the State level for each state control area as per the IEGC or the State Grid Code as the case may be. - 1.5 National Load Despatch Centre (NLDC) shall, in coordination with Regional Load Despatch Centres (RLDCs) and State Load Despatch Centres (SLDCs), assess the quantum of requirement reserves at the regional level after factoring in the reserves for each state control area, for such period and based on such methodology as specified in the IEGC and publish the same on its website. - 1.6 There would be assessment of reserve requirement on year ahead basis, three day-ahead basis, day ahead basis and intra-day basis. - 1.7.
-This procedure has been prepared in accordance with Regulations 30(11)(k) of the IEGC.
-This procedure supersedes the interim methodology for estimation of secondary reserves prepared in accordance with Regulation 6(1) of the CERC (Ancillary Services) Regulations, 2022.
+Each control area has to follow certain Frequency Response Performance (FRP) criteria, as specified in Central Electricity Regulatory Commission (CERC) (Indian Electricity Grid Code) Regulations, 2023 hereinafter referred to as the IEGC, in order to maintain frequency within the IEGC stipulated band under normal operating conditions. - 1.2 The objective of Ancillary Services in Indian power system is to maintain the grid frequency close to 50 Hz, restoration of the grid frequency within the allowable band as specified in the IEGC and for relieving congestion in the transmission network, to ensure smooth operation of the power system, and safety and security of the grid. - 1.3 Adequate reserves are required to be maintained in a distributed manner with both the regional entities at the regional level and at the State level for each state control area as per the IEGC or the State Grid Code as the case may be. - 1.4 There would be assessment of reserves on year ahead basis, three day-ahead basis, day ahead basis and intra-day basis. - 1.5 This procedure is prepared in accordance with Regulations 30(11) and 30(12) of the IEGC.
+This procedure supersedes the interim methodology for estimation of reserves prepared in accordance with Regulation 6(1) of the CERC (Ancillary Services) Regulations, 2022. - 1.6 All the words and expressions used in the Procedure shall have the same meaning as assigned to them in various CERC Regulations.